Dual Diagnosis: Post-Traumatic Stress and Substance Use Disorders

 - Health insurance coverage for substance abuse treatment

 Your health insurance will often cover some, and possibly all, of the services administered.
 Most major insurance carriers consider addiction treatment to be an essential service.
 However, out-of-pocket or private pay will vary depending on the type of treatment needed and the duration required.
-To verify your insurance, call now.
+To verify your insurance, click the button below or call now.

 Frequently Asked Questions about PTSD